Access to Public Businesses and Activities

 - Let people with disabilities use the same spaces as people without disabilities, unless the only way to make sure everyone has equal access is to have separate spaces.

-- Stop using rules that do not let people with disabilities get the same goods and services that people without disabilities get.
+- Stop using rules that do not let people with disabilities get the same things that people without disabilities get.

 - Change the way services are given to make sure people with disabilities can get them too.

-- Give auxiliary aids like large print documents or ASL interpreters.
+- Offer special communication such as large print documents or ASL interpreters.

 - Change parts of the building that might stop people with disabilities from moving around.